ChethanKMurthy/-Predicting-Gold-ETF-Returns-and-Optimizing-Portfolios-Using-ARIMA-Models/README.md

 ### 6. Optimizing Portfolio

-To maximize compounded return, we optimize portfolio allocation based on predicted returns by:
+To maximize compounded return, I optimize portfolio allocation based on predicted returns by:

 - Defining an **Objective Function** that calculates negative compounded return.
 - **Normalizing** predicted returns using standard scaling.